logo

 They are a low-density species, meaning that they are spread over a wide area.
 As such, they are not currently at risk of extinction.

 However, many areas are beginning to experience higher levels of deforestation, which can lead to a reduction in bird populations.
-There is also a correlation between the decline in these birds and the number of new fruit in the area, as, since fewer seeds are being eaten, digested, and then returned to nature, there is a decrease in the spread of fruit and crops—which, if it persists can lead to problems in food security in the region.
+There is also a correlation between the decline in these birds and the availability of new fruit in the area, as fewer seeds are being eaten, digested, and then returned to nature.
+This decrease can lead to a reduction in the spread of fruit and crops—which, if it persists, can result in problems with food security in the region.

 Instagram/acostaluisf

-Although, given the fact that it lives spread widely across humid areas of South America, it is unlikely to need to wear the scarf, given it is probably quite warm there!
-It is when learning about stories like these that we remember that nature is magnificent, and there is so much more out there than what we can see in our own backyards.
+Although, given the fact that it is widely spread across humid areas of South America, it is unlikely to need to wear a scarf, as it is probably quite warm there!
+It is through stories like these that we remember how magnificent nature is and that there is so much more out there than what we can see in our own backyards.
+As Dr. Jonathan Haidt, a prominent social psychologist, notes, "Experiencing nature can foster a sense of connection and wonder, reminding us of the beauty that surrounds us" (jonathanhaidt.com).

 Do you think this bird is cool?
 Tell us your thoughts in the comments!